-But instead of coming to the rescue after a Syrian doctor's frantic SOS calls to the Italian coastguard, Italian and Maltese maritime authorities argued over who was responsible for dealing with the emergency.
-As more and more water rushed into the fishing boat, which held more than 400 people, the Italian Navy boat Libra idled close by, awaiting clear orders from Rome to intervene.
+But instead of coming to the rescue after a Syrian doctor's frantic SOS calls to the Italian Coast Guard, Italian and Maltese maritime authorities argued over who was responsible for dealing with the emergency.
+As more and more water rushed into the fishing boat, which held more than 400 people, the Italian Navy ship Libra idled close by, awaiting clear orders from Rome to intervene.

 The Libra finally did come to the rescue, but only after the fishing boat had capsized and hundreds had drowned.

 On the fourth anniversary of the shipwreck, on 11 October 2017, a trial started at the Rome Criminal Court.
 Seven officers of the Navy and Coast Guard are charged with failure to rescue and manslaughter.

 Arturo Salerni, a famous Italian lawyer, represents a married couple from Syria who lost their four little daughters in the shipwreck.
 Liberties seized the opportunity to interview Salerni ahead of the 69th International Human Rights Day on 10 December.
 To recall: Article 14 of the Universal Declaration of Human Rights states that everyone has the right to seek and enjoy asylum from persecution in other countries.